How to Maximize your Catering Budget: Pick the Right Catering Style for Your Event

 How to maximize it:

-Opt for one entree with a gluten free vegan entree available upon request.
-This one dish covers all dietary restrictions, and saves fuss and time ensuring each special request is accommodated.
+Opt for one entree with a gluten free, vegan entree available upon request.
+This one dish covers all dietary restrictions and saves on fuss and time, ensuring each special request is accommodated.

 Are we the ones for you?

 Have questions about making the most of your catering budget (or anything else for your event)?
 If all of these options are sounding overwhelming, we'd love to make that easier on you.
-To figure out your best bet for making catering work well, send us a note, or better yet, let’s grab a cocktail.
+To figure out your best bet for making catering work well, send us a note.

 Maggie Kennedy founded Kennedy Events in 2000 and has been Chief Everything Officer ever since!
 She’s a master at keeping clients and her team happy, plus brings the fun to every function.
 Her days are filled with things like logistics, sales, and, of course, putting her 20+ years of creative event strategy to work.
 She likes a life filled with adventure, and when that’s not happening in a ballroom, she’s found that on a 600+ mile bike ride to LA, on hikes in the Himalayas, and under the stars in an Indian desert.
 The world beckons, but nothing beats coming home to the Bay Area, and her two kids, fiance, and spunky cat.